Best 40 Gallon Breeder Tank, Setup & Stocking Ideas

 Although this tank is not classed as a true 40 gallon breeder, the dimensions are very similar.

-The build quality is second to none with nice neat siliconing in the corners.
-The 3/8″ thick low iron glass allows more natural light to pass through and reduces the greenish tint found in other glass aquariums giving you a much clearer view of your fish.
+The build quality is second to none with nice neat German siliconing in the corners.
+The 3/8″ thick low iron glass allows more natural light to pass through and reduces the greenish tint found in cheaper glass aquariums giving you a much clearer view of your fish.

 The included foam leveling mat may not line up fully with the tank when it arrives, but when you fill the tank with water the weight makes the mat stretch outwards to the tank edges.